ilikecoding-197/mycoreutils/README.md

 # mycoreutils
-My implmentation of GNU coreutils
+My implmentation of GNU coreutils.

+# How to use
+Just compile the utillty you need (no other gcc options required), and use that.